rotolonico/FirebaseWebGL/README.md

 ## Installation
 - Copy the FirebaseWebGL folder into your Unity project assets folder.
+- Consider also adding the RestClient, Fullserializer and Textmeshpro folders to get the project fully up and running.
-- Alternatively,  you can import the latest .unitypackage from the repository releases
+- Alternatively,  you can import the latest .unitypackage from the repository releases.

 ## Usage
   1) Call any of the basics Firebase Javascript SDK functions from the FirebaseBridge.cs class